learn: bipolar symptoms

 Treatments

-The National Institute for Health and Care Excellence (NICE) produces guidelines for how health professionals should treat certain conditions.
+The National Institute for Health and Care Excellence (NICE) provides evidence-based guidelines on how healthcare professionals should treat various conditions, including bipolar disorder.

-Mood stabilisers are usually used to manage mania, hypomania and depressive symptoms.
+Mood stabilisers are commonly used to help manage the highs of mania or hypomania, as well as depressive symptoms.

 Medication is important but it won't work on it's own...